HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Our Availability

-During the 2019 polar vortex, hundreds of Chicago homeowners woke up to frozen homes when their furnaces couldn't keep up—or failed entirely.
+During the 2019 polar vortex, hundreds of Chicago homeowners woke up to frozen homes.
+Furnaces couldn't keep up—or just died completely.
 Pipes froze.
-Families bundled up in hotels.
-Our phones rang 200+ times per day for three straight days.
-That experience taught us why true 24/7 emergency service matters in Chicago.
-We're not just "available"—we prioritize genuine emergencies and respond as fast as humanly possible, day or night.
+Families ended up in hotels.
+Our phones rang 200+ times per day for three days straight.
+We had techs running from Andersonville to Bridgeport, Humboldt Park to Hyde Park.
+That experience taught us why real 24/7 emergency furnace repair matters here.
+We don't just say we're "available"—we prioritize real emergencies and respond as fast as we can, day or night.

-Yes.
-Our after-hours line routes to an on-call tech who will answer (or call you back within 15 minutes).
-During polar vortex events, we add extra phone coverage because call volume spikes dramatically.
+Yes we do.
+Our after-hours line goes to an on-call tech who answers or calls you back within 15 minutes.
+During polar vortex events we add extra phone people cause call volume goes crazy.

-Absolutely.
-We get 5-10 "second opinion" emergency calls per winter from people who were quoted $3,500 for a repair that actually costs $400.
-We'll give you an honest diagnosis—even if it means admitting the first company was right.
+For sure.
+We get like 5-10 "second opinion" emergency calls every winter from folks who got quoted $$$ for something that actually costs $$.
+We see it a lot in Old Town and Lakeview.
+We'll give you an honest diagnosis—even if the first company was right.

-If it's truly unrepairable or unsafe, we'll tell you.
-But we'll also do everything we can to get you temporary heat (portable heaters, safe operation workarounds) while you arrange a replacement.
-We're not going to leave you freezing.
+If it's truly unrepairable or unsafe, we'll tell you straight up.
+But we'll also do everything we can to get you some temporary heat—portable heaters, safe workarounds—while you figure out replacement.
+We're not gonna leave you freezing.
+That's not how we do business.

-Yes—Carrier, Lennox, Trane, Rheem, Goodman, Bryant, Amana, American Standard, York, Payne, and more.
-We've been in business since 2008 and have seen pretty much everything Chicago throws at us.
+Yep—Carrier, Lennox, Trane, Rheem, Goodman, Bryant, Amana, American Standard, York, Payne, and more.
+We've been doing emergency furnace repair in Chicago since 1992.
+Seen pretty much everything the city throws at us.
+From vintage boilers in Pilsen to brand new high-efficiency units in Lincoln Park.

 Call us 24/7.
-We'll assess your situation honestly, prioritize true emergencies, and get you comfortable as fast as possible.
-No surprise fees—just fast, fair service when you need it most.
+We'll look at your situation honestly, prioritize the real emergencies, and get you comfortable as fast as we can.
+No surprise fees—just fast, fair emergency furnace repair when you need it most.
+We've got Chicago covered from Sauganash to South Shore.